skuzniak/skuzniak.github.io/_posts/2024-05-20-supercharge-entity-definition-1.markdown

 *Name* and *Description* - quite self explanatory

+*Update assignees* - This option is only available when it was enabled when configuring the State flows featuch in the *Enable/Disable* pop-up.
-*Update assignees* - controls what happens to the assignees when the state is reached.
+It controls what happens to the assignees when the state is reached.
 When Overwrite is selected it is possible to define either static users/groups by name or dynamic asignees/assignee groups.

 Dynamic assignee groups is an interesting concept here, which is not explained clearly in the documentation.

-TODO

-First state on the list is treated as an initial state.s
+I couldn't figure out how it works yet, but this is definitely on my TODO list.

 #### Transitions